 If you like the idea of split-rail but don’t think the rustic look will complement your home, check out a post-and-rail fence.

-For this reason, post-and-rail is a decorative fence.
+For this reason, a post-and-rail is a decorative fence.
 It can be used to delineate the boundaries of your property but won’t likely keep your pets inside, or intruders outside.

 7. Semi-Private Wood Fence